material-motion/material-motion/concepts/runtimes.md

 The Runtime is now responsible for forwarding events to Actors.
 (Link to Actor events).

 A Runtime is constantly measuring the amount of energy in the system.
 If all Actors are dormant then the Runtime should enter an idle state.
 (Link to Runtime states).
-This is an important aspect in minimizing battery consumption on mobile devices.
+This is an important part of minimizing battery consumption on mobile devices.

 ## Intention registration